-Years ago I got a new job that required I walk through a very scary building twice a day.
-At first, since the light bulbs were out, I ordered those changed, but that took a few days.
+Years ago, I got a new job that required I walk through a very scary building twice a day.
+Since the light bulbs were out, I submitted an order for those to be changed, but that took a few days.
 Meantime, I had to go through the building.

-Friends told me, forget it until the lights are fixed, but I felt compelled because it was my responsibility and because I couldn’t risk my job.
-So I searched for comfort and grasped the Christian concept of memorizing scripture.
+Friends told me to forget it until the lights were fixed, but I felt compelled because it was my responsibility.
+So, I searched for comfort through the Christian concept of memorizing scripture.

-Mine was: “God has not given me a spirit of fear, but of power, love and a strong mind” and I mumbled it over and over until I had it.
-Then I yelled it over and over while I ran through the building twice a day.
+The verse I chose was: “God has not given me a spirit of fear, but of power, love and a strong mind” 2 Timothy 1:7, and I mumbled it over and over until I had it memorized.
+Then I said it over and over while I ran through the building twice a day.

-You might ask if that made the fear go away.
-Not really, but it gave my mind something to focus on besides fear, and my mouth something to say rather than screaming.
+Did it work?
+Did the fear go away?
+Not really, but it gave me something to focus on besides fear, and my mouth something to do other than screaming.

 And gradually I learned some things from that verse.

-First was that I wasn’t crazy.
-Even though I was convinced that this experience and life in general was literally driving me over the edge, God said I wasn’t crazy, but rather I had a strong mind.
-My impetus of fear changed somewhat to adjustment of my self-image and I began saying the verse every morning while I put my make-up on.
+#1 – it said I wasn’t crazy.
+Even though I was convinced that this experience and my life in general was literally going over the edge, God said in this scripture that I wasn’t crazy.
+He said I had a strong mind.
+But my self-image needed lots of repair so I began saying the verse repeatedly while I put on my make-up every morning.

-Next it said God gave me power.
-Since I hadn’t felt one ounce of powerful in the chaos of my life, this was a revelation I wanted to absorb, so I began saying it during lunch and breaks.
+#2 – it said God gave me power.
+Since I hadn’t felt one ounce of power during the chaos of my life, this was a revelation I desperately wanted to absorb.
+So, I began saying the verse during my lunch and breaks.

-And of course love was in that verse.
-He said I had love and that meant it came from Him, so it was a good kind of love that could make a difference in people’s lives.
-I began looking at my customer’s differently, through eyes of love, finding ways to lighten their load and brighten their day.
-It was thrilling to discover I could be a blessing, an asset in people’s lives.
+#3 – it said I had love.
+I didn’t feel like I had any but God said I had love.
+So, that meant it came from Him, not me.
+Therefore, that should make a difference.
+And amazingly it did.
+I began looking at my customer’s differently, through eyes of love, and finding ways to lighten their load.
+It was a real eye-opener to discover I could be a blessing, a real asset in people’s lives.

-Yes, I stopped being afraid of the building, and of life.
+And yes, I gradually stopped being afraid of the building, and of life.